 Therapy is a Gift from God

 As a Christian, I serve a Triune God.
 That means that I serve one essence of God that exists in 3 persons: the Father, Son, and Holy Spirit.
 This is a lot to explain and if you want a video explanation of it, go here.
 God being triune shows us that God is a God of community which means he is loving and relational.
 He encourages us to live the same way, in community.
 As Christians we see things such as discipleship (mentorship), accountability, community groups, and bible studies as unique tools God will use to sanctify us through community.
 When done in a biblical mindset, therapy can be as well.
 My friends, my community group, and my discipler all encouraged me to pursue therapy because they knew I needed professional help dealing with my depression.
-They didn’t see me as someone lacking general community in general but as someone who could benefit from a specific type of community given the stage of life I was one.
+They didn’t see me as someone lacking general community in general but as someone who could benefit from a specific type of community given the stage of life I was in.

 I am painting in very broad strokes here.
 I am not an expert.
 I am sharing opinions and not intending to condemn anyone.
 I ask that you do not read your fears into what I am saying and that you give me the benefit of the doubt anytime you think I am saying something close-minded.
 I have written this article for the benefit of both Christians and non-Christians alike but I will state that I fully believe God’s existence to be an absolute truth and that at the end of the day all healing can only come by the will of God and that all will be made fully new and restored when he returns one day.